Batizovské pleso

 4 steering for the summit is not permitted for a general visitor unless being part of a guided tour led by a certified mountain guide

-5 these stone formations are a climbing spot with in places higher degrees of difficulty
+5 these stone formations are an interesting rock climbing spot with in places higher degrees of difficulty

 Obrovský vodopád, August 16